Instant Pot Black-Eyed Peas

 Lyuba’s Expert Tip: Make sure your knife is sharp and bacon is cold to make it easier to cut.

-Smash and mince garlic and add it to the pot.
-Mix and let it sauté for a few seconds, until fragrant.
-Don’t sauté garlic too long or it could get bitter.
+Smash and mince garlic, stir in with the bacon and sauté just a few seconds until fragrant.
+Don’t cook it too long or it can turn bitter.

-Pour in water, chicken stock, garlic powder, some salt, and fresh cracked black pepper.
-Don’t add too much salt since bacon is salty!
+Add the rinsed peas and stir.
+Pour in water and chicken stock, then add garlic powder, salt, and freshly cracked black pepper (go light on salt since bacon is salty).
+Stir to combine.

 Storing and Reheating